Cassidy-Boilley/2800-2023-DTC14/README.md

  nodemailer: 6.9.2
  openai: 3.2.1

 ### To install these, use the command npm i 'dependency name'. ex: npm i bcrypt.
-PS: The installation order² does not matter
+PS: The installation order does not matter

 ### When using localhost, use the command nodemon server.js